oslo-pm/oslo-pm.github.io/_posts/2018-04-19-npw2018-call-for-papers.md

 tags: event conference npw npw2018
 ---

-Nordic Perl Workshop & MojoConf 2018 will be held in Oslo, on September 6th and 7th.
+Nordic Perl Workshop & Mojoconf 2018 will be held in Oslo, on September 6th and 7th.

 The conference topic is “Perl in the cloud”, with focus on web development,